 - Jericho Cocktail Bar – Arguably the number one bar in Saranda, Jericho boasts a phenomenal waterfront location and is famous for its tasty cocktails.

-- Terrace Cocktail Bar – This bar and club features a superb location overlooking the palm tree-lined and sun-soaked bay of Saranda, a fine modern décor and a comprehensive selection of cold drinks.
+- Terrace Cocktail Bar – This bar and club feature a superb location overlooking Saranda’s palm tree-lined and sun-soaked bay, refined modern décor, and a comprehensive selection of cold drinks.

 - 21 Bar – A modern and much-visited bar serving everything from coffee to cocktails in the very heart of Saranda.

-- View Bar Terrace – Its location higher up on the slopes provides this well-rated bar with sensational views of the city—especially fun at night.
+- View Bar Terrace – Its location higher up on the slopes provides this well-rated bar with sensational city views—entertaining at night.

-- Beer House Saranda – Beer enthusiasts will not be disappointed when visiting Beer House, well-known for its grand atmosphere and large beer selection, from local brews to imports.
+- Beer House Saranda – Beer enthusiasts will not be disappointed when visiting Beer House, well-known for its luxurious atmosphere and extensive beer selection, from local brews to imports.

 Are you ready to head to Saranda?
-Or, if you have already been, tell us below what else we should add this epic Saranda attractions guide.
+Or, if you have already been, please tell us below what else we should add to this epic Saranda attractions guide.